open/close all folders

 - "The Weighted Companion Cube will accompany you throughout the test chamber."

-- Portal 2 has several Levels of Awesome as well, of course.
-The first part of the second act (the old levels, up to the point where you open the first giant door) has beautifully done atmosphere, both boss battles (especially that last one...sheer lunacy.), and any and every level involving repulsion and propulsion gels.
+- The first part of the second act (the old levels, up to the point where you open the first giant door) has beautifully done atmosphere, both boss battles (especially that last one... sheer lunacy), and any and every level involving repulsion and propulsion gels.

-- Once, that level was viewed as a Scrappy Level.
-But if you figure out the shortcut and the trick to aiming it becomes loads of fun for the trials you can avoid.
+- The experiment room 16 has the most sighted-turrets of any other, allowing for ridiculous levels of ingenuity about how to knock them down.
+That level was once viewed as a Scrappy Level, but if you figure out the shortcut and the trick to aiming, it becomes loads of fun for the trials you can avoid.

 - The only thing more fun than blowing up turrets with Frickin' Laser Beams is drenching them in Repulsion Gel to send them careening around the room.
 Particularly if it's about a dozen or so at once.

-- Your fast-paced escape attempt in Portal 2, from busting out of the test chamber and getting away from GLaDOS's sights, to sabotaging her weapons, to the second boss fight.
+- Your fast-paced escape attempt, from busting out of the test chamber and getting away from GLaDOS's sights, to sabotaging her weapons, to the second boss fight.

 Prince of Persia